Oondanomala/fpkmod/README.md

 ### Labels

 Labels show useful information on screen.<br>
-You can edit their position using `/fpk gui`.
+You can edit their position and visibility using `/fpk gui`.

 | Label          | Description                                                                           |
 |----------------|---------------------------------------------------------------------------------------|